-The team behind WaterWebTools have been participating in and leading state-of-the-art research projects for more than a decade.
-Their research has focused particularly on building and applying advanced computer models and tools, which can help understand the physical, chemical and biological processes occurring in freshwater systems, and how human activities, climate change and extremes are affecting these processes.
+The team behind WaterWebTools have many years of experience with building and applying advanced computer models and tools, which can help understand the physical, chemical and biological processes occurring in freshwater systems, and how human activities, climate change and extremes are affecting these processes.
 Key challenges that the team address include eutrophication (pollution) of surface waters, flooding and drought.

 Research projects, such as the EU JPI Water project PROGNOS (2016-2019), and the EU JPI Climate project WATExR (2017-2020), with stakeholders from different societal sectors, have made it increasingly clear, that computer models are essential for addressing a wide range of pressing societal challenges within the water management and supply sector, the agricultural sector and the fisheries sector, and also for dissemination of research findings.
 State-of-the-art models developed and applied for research purposes are, however, often very difficult for non-scientists to operate in a meaningful way.
 It has therefore become a mission for the WaterWebTools team to enable an easy and widespread use of otherwise complex, state-of-the-art, science-based models, which can ultimately help ensure a more sustainable use of the worlds’ limited and precious water resources.